tarantool/doc/sphinx/reference/reference_lua/console.rst

 .. function:: ac([true|false])

    Set the auto-completion flag.
-If auto-completion is `true`, and the user is using tarantool as a client, then hitting the TAB key may cause tarantool to complete a word automatically.
+If auto-completion is `true`, and the user is using tarantool as a client or the user is using tarantool via console.connect(), then hitting the TAB key may cause tarantool to complete a word automatically.
    The default auto-completion value is `true`.